CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 An excellent book is the [Pro Git](https://git-scm.com/book) book, written by Scott Chacon and Ben Straub and published by Apress.
 It is available [here](https://git-scm.com/book) (pdf, epub, mobi, html).
 All content is licensed under the Creative Commons Attribution Non Commercial Share Alike 3.0 license.
 Print versions of the book are available on [Amazon.com](https://www.amazon.com/Pro-Git-Scott-Chacon/dp/1484200772?ie=UTF8&camp=1789&creative=9325&creativeASIN=1430218339&linkCode=as2&tag=git-sfconservancy-20).

-Now, we are ready to start a [new hands-on](https://github.com/angeltoribio-UPC-BCN/Python-Quick-Start).
+Now, we are ready to start a [new hands-on quickstart guides](https://github.com/angeltoribio-UPC-BCN/Python-Quick-Start).
 Enjoy!